-25 Cooling Products for People Who Are Always Hot - E!
+20 Cooling Products for People Who Are Always Hot: Neck Fans, Mattress Toppers & More - E!
 Online

 Cool down, refresh, and hydrate with this soothing facial spray from Mario Badescu.
 It's great to prep your face for makeup, set your glam, and it's moisturizing for those bare skin days.

-Mellanni Queen Sheet Set Hotel Luxury 1800 Bedding Sheets & Pillowcases- Extra Soft Cooling Bed Sheets
+Mellanni Sheet Set Hotel Luxury 1800 Bedding Sheets & Pillowcases- Extra Soft Cooling Bed Sheets

 Stop tossing and turning.
 Get some cooling bed sheets so you can finally enjoy a comfortable night's sleep.

-This set comes in 15 sizes and 42 colors, with 238,900+ 5-star Amazon reviews.
+These cooling sheets have 252,500+ 5-star Amazon reviews and they have been recommended by Olivia Culpo.
+This set comes in 15 sizes and 42 colors.

 The Skinny Confidential Hot Mess Ice Roller